Akleinikkink9587/testing/pages/about.md

 One of my hobbies is building computers and researching computer components.
 I have built multiple PCs for myself and my friends and find it very enjoyable.

 Another one of my hobbies is mountain biking.
-I really enjoy how it gets you out into nature and find that it a good outlet for getting a good workout and feeling very refreshed after.
+I really enjoy how it gets you out into nature and find that it a good outlet for getting a good workout and that you feel very refreshed after a ride.